Vector Smart Object

 Leaseholders also have the right to view any of the other estimates gathered by the landlord which were not included in the Statement of Estimates.

-The landlord will then appoint a contractor to carry out the works.
-If the contractor was not one chosen by the leaseholders or will not be working to the lowest estimate from stage two, they must provide leaseholders with a Notice of Reasons explaining their decision within 21 days of entering into the contract.
+The landlord will then appoint a contractor to carry out the work.
+If the contractor was not chosen by the leaseholders or will not be working to the lowest estimate from stage two, they must provide leaseholders with a Notice of Reasons explaining their decision within 21 days of entering into the contract.

 There are many reasons you might want to nominate your own contractor for the Section 20 procedures.
 They may be a contractor you have worked with before or one who has been recommended to you by a trusted source.